mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 parallel processing of seismic data no more difficult than running a typical python script on a desktop machine.
 In modern IT lingo our goals was a "scalable" framework.
-The form of parallelism we exploit is a one of a large class of problems that can reduced to what is called a directed cyclic graph (DAG) in computer science.
+The form of parallelism we exploit is a one of a large class of problems that can br reduced to what is called a directed cyclic graph (DAG) in computer science.
 Any book on "big data" will discuss this concept.
 Chapter 1 of Daniel (2019) has a particularly useful description using